JMPerez/promise-throttle/README.md

 ## Development

-Install the dependencies using `make install`.
+Install the dependencies using `npm install`.
-Run `make` to lint, test and generate the dist file.
+Run `npm start` to generate the dist file.

 ## Projects using it